KylanZzz/OOD-assignment-4/res/DESIGN-README.txt

 Several commands also act as "menus," which continue looping until a specific user input is detected ("0" in this case).

+The FeaturesStockController is a new controller that is compatible with both TUI and GUI views.
+It implements a "Features" interface (PortfolioStockFeatures) that has several functions for handling user input that can be passed down from the view.
+This is the controller that we used for linking our existing PortfolioStockModel with our new GUI view.
+Since it implements the 'Features' interface, it works with any view that implements a function in the view named "addFeatures" which links the controller with user input from the view.

+We decided to not use this controller with our old views because it would result in a higher coupling between the view and controller (Since the view has to pass the input to the controller now), thus, we opted for TWO separate controllers for our TUI and GUI.
+Also, this would require us to change our existing views because they would also need to implement the 'addFeatures' method.

 --View--
 The view is responsible for displaying data to the user.